jeeeyul/pde-tools/README.md

 ## License
 This software is distributed under the [EPL](http://www.eclipse.org/legal/epl-v10.html)

-Basically this license allows almost everything what you want to except very rare case.
+Basically this license allows almost everything what you want to do include commerical purpose.
+Read details from [here](http://www.eclipse.org/legal/epl-v10.html).
 And It doesn't provide any **Warranties**.